ebgaaron/diplib/doc/src/features.md

 \subsection shape_features_Circularity Circularity
 Circularity is a measure of similarity to a circle, and is given by coefficient of variation of the radii of the object.
-It is computed by the ratio `Radius::StD`/`Radius::Mean` of the \ref shape_features_Radius feature, and is 0 for a perfect circle.
+It is computed by the ratio \ref Radius::StD/\ref Radius::Mean of the \ref shape_features_Radius feature, and is 0 for a perfect circle.
-See `dip::Polygon::RadiusStatistics::Circularity`.
+See \ref dip::Polygon::RadiusStatistics::Circularity.

 \subsection shape_features_PodczeckShapes PodczeckShapes
 Computes the 5 Podczeck shape descriptors using the results of features \ref size_features_Size,